-For many years veterans that had been exposed to Agent Orange during active duty service were denied VA disability benefits for Agent Orange related diseases.
+For many years veterans that had been exposed to Agent Orange during active duty service were denied VA disability benefits for Agent Orange-related diseases.
 This was in part due to the fact that it’s often very hard to prove that an illness is caused by Agent Orange.
 Finally, in 1991, the Agent Orange Act of 1991 was issued and the VA acknowledged that certain diseases were in fact caused by exposure to Agent Orange.
-So, what does this mean for your claim for disability benefits?
+So, what does this mean for your claim for disability benefits and Agent Orange benefits?
 It means for some conditions, you will not have to prove a link between your diagnosis and your military service (Please note, that there are specific rules regarding whether or not a veteran’s exposure to Agent Orange will be presumed.
 For more information on that, please click here.).
 In other words, the VA will grant presumptive service connection.
 The following conditions are presumed to be associated with exposure to Agent Orange:

 - AL amyloidosis